saurav-22/food-delivery-app-repo/README.md

 ## Installation & deploy (high level)

 Below are the minimal steps to deploy the project into AWS (high level).
-The aim is to be compact — follow your organizational standards for production deployments (security, IaC review, secrets handling).
+The aim is to be compact and simple.
+So follow your organizational standards for production deployments (security, IaC review, secrets handling).

 ### 1. Build & push backend images